shekohex/ccm-docker/README.md

 - **think** - Requests with extended thinking enabled
 - **websearch** - Requests using web search tools
 - **background** - Fast, simple tasks (configurable via regex)

+**Automatic Failover**: If OAuth is not configured, Claude/GPT models automatically fall back to GLM models (priority 2).
+Once OAuth is authenticated, requests will use the primary models (priority 1).

 ## Model Configuration